Buzzfeed to buy Huffpost as part of new 'strategic partnership' with Verizon Media - Press Gazette

 Timeline

-The tie-up will lead to Verizon Media – a division of Verizon Communications that also owns Yahoo and TechCrunch – becoming a minority shareholder in Buzzfeed.
+The tie-up will lead to Verizon Media – a division of Verizon Communications that also owns Yahoo and Techcrunch – becoming a minority shareholder in Buzzfeed.

 Verizon Media and Buzzfeed plan to collaborate in different areas, sharing content and advertising resources.